As Christians, we are no longer under the Mosaic Law, but we are under the Law of Christ. Consider these verses:

 - Galatians 5:14—All the law is fulfilled in one word, even in this: “You shall love your neighbor as yourself.”

-The Law of Christ is a condensed version of the Mosaic Law.
-Rather than try to remember 613 commands, Christians focus on loving God and loving others.
+The Law of Christ is a condensed version of the morality of the Mosaic Law.
+Rather than try to remember 613 commands, Christians can focus on loving God and loving others.
 In doing so we fulfill the Law of Christ.

 The Law of Christ Sets a Higher Standard